 Spaced learning leads to better recall than massed learning strategies, such as cramming for an exam.
 In psychology this is called the "spacing effect" and it's supported by a lot of research!

 You don't need any software to take advantage of the spacing effect, but there are a number of apps (like Dawnguide) that aim to make it easier.
+An app that uses spaced learning is often called a "spaced repetition system" (SRS).
 A common free one for making your own flashcards is Anki.

 - Augmenting Long-term Memory by Michael Nielsen